This post may contain affiliate links.

 Visitors get a chance to feed, bathe and watch the elephants as they (the elephants not the visitors) forage and splash around in a mud pond.

-Your experience includes a number of other activities such as hiking, trips on the river and cultural activities that bring in the local communities.
+While your time with them is restricted so as not to tax the elephants, this is an all-inclusive Thailand resort, and your experience includes a number of other activities such as hiking, trips on the river and cultural activities that bring in the local communities.

-A unique glamping experience, Elephant Hills is a popular resort for families and, as I mentioned, honeymooners.
+An adventurous glamping experience, Elephant Hills is a popular resort for families and, as I mentioned, honeymooners.

 Your booking includes pick up from a number of locations including Phuket, Koh Samui and Krabi.